Flask-FlatPages/Flask-FlatPages/docs/index.rst

 Version 0.6
 ~~~~~~~~~~~

+* Python 3 support.
 * The renderer function now optionally takes a third argument, namely
   the :class:`Page` instance.
-* It is now possible to instantiate multiple instances of :class:`Flatpages`
+* It is now possible to instantiate multiple instances of :class:`FlatPages`
   with different configurations.
 This is done by specifying an additional
   parameter ``name`` to the initializer and adding the same name in uppercase
   to the respective Flask configuration settings.